hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 1. Select the VPN connection with `Your VPN Server IP` (or DNS name).
 1. Slide the **VPN** switch ON.

-(Optional feature) You can choose to enable <a href="https://developer.apple.com/documentation/networkextension/personal_vpn/vpn_on_demand_rules" target="_blank">VPN On Demand</a>.
+(Optional feature) You can choose to enable [VPN On Demand](https://developer.apple.com/documentation/networkextension/personal_vpn/vpn_on_demand_rules).
 This is an "always-on" feature that can automatically connect to the VPN while on Wi-Fi.
 To enable, tap the "i" icon on the right of the VPN connection, and enable **Connect On Demand**.

 <details>
 <summary>